Knitting vs Crochet: Which is Easier? Which is Better?

 Crocheters use hooks instead of needles to make their crochet projects.
 There are a variety of shapes and sizes of hooks but all of them have a single hook on the end of the tool.
 Crochet hooks can be made from aluminum, plastic, bamboo or steel.

 Crocheters hold their hook in their dominant hand and the yarn in the opposite hand.
 There aren’t really any different styles of crocheting but there are different ways to hold the crochet hook including the pencil grip and the knife grip.
+You want to be careful how you hold your hook and yarn or you can strain your wrists and fingers and even develop arthritis.

 Generally speaking, crochet also tends to use about 1/3 more yarn than a similar knitting project does.